 The school uniform policy is mandated by Venezuelan law/practice.
-Also CIC believes that a
+Also CIC believes that a uniform policy assures that there are fewer distractions for the students in terms of less wasted time worrying about what to wear to school.

 These uniform rules are discussed and shared with all CIC students at the beginning of each school year.
 Although it is easy to comply with this policy, the school expects the parents' and students' support so that the adherence to the policy does not become an important concern at the school.
 Parents should check that their children have the required clothing and that they are wearing the correct uniform as they go to school in the morning.